tasmota/docs/docs/Bluetooth_old.md

 !!! note "It can not be ruled out, that changes in the device firmware may break the functionality of this driver completely!"

-The naming conventions in the product range of Bluetooth sensors in XIAOMI-universe can be a bit confusing.
+The naming conventions in the product range of bluetooth sensors in XIAOMI-universe can be a bit confusing.
 The exact same sensor can be advertised under slightly different names depending on the seller (Mijia, Xiaomi, Cleargrass, ...).

  <table>
   <tr>